davideloba/daliMaster/README.md

 ### What is DALI?

 DALI (Digital Addressable Lighting Interface) is a powerful protocol to control lighting.
 Through DALI you can dimmer your led lamps, ask them status, recall a predefined scenario and so on.
-Of course, the ballast that powers your lamp must be DALI compatible and acts as a DALI slave.
-You want more information about DALI, don't you?
-I thinks this is not the right place for that but I'm gonna leave you some useful links to the bottom of this page.
+If you want more information about DALI you can find many useful links to the bottom of this page.

 ### Can I use DALI with my Arduino™?